Tiglachin Monument: History

 The monument sits in front of the Black Lion Hospital.
 The monument was inaugurated on 12 September 1984, the tenth anniversary of the overthrow of Haile Selassie.
 The statuary was donated by North Korea, and was manufactured by the Mansudae Art Studio.
 Currently, the monument grounds are overgrown and the monument has suffered from neglect (which some say is deliberate) under the EPRDF government, which overthrew the Derg.
 Some have suggested that it be demolished.

 Description

 The central statue depicts three armed people (two men and a woman) and the hammer and sickle flag of Marxism.
-It sits on a pedestal on which we can read in Amharic:
+It sits on a pedestal on which is written in Amharic: